I am super excited that our principal has agreed to purchase a smoker for our culinary competition team.

 With the ice cream on top- it’s a hot summer’s night’s dream.

 This is a fall dessert that is actually made for the smoker, not the grill.
 I think smoking is one of those things that can be done year around, especially if you live down south.

-Since apples are a fall food, recipes such as this just go to prove that others feel the same way I do.
+Since apples are a fall food, smoker recipes such as this just go to prove that others feel the same way I do.
 So now is the time to chow down on this apple crisp recipe.

 I hope you’ve enjoyed my insight on what foods I cannot wait to try with my students, perfect, and then cook for my family and friends.
 After all- that’s what cooking is all about- taking what works for you and fixing what doesn’t.

-Isn't life delicious?
+Isn’t life (and smoker recipes) delicious?